esaule/blog/docs/_posts/2024-09-10-tiny-titan.md

 ---

 title:  "Making a tiny titan case"
-tags: [woodworking, work, en, 3617mylife]
+tags: [woodworking, work, en, 3617mylife, geek]
 ---

 So we have this project at work where we want to have a cluster of